cepdnaclk/e20-3yp-Remote-Gait-Analysis/gait-analysis-backend/README.md

 > This README is intended to serve as the canonical technical reference for developers, testers, integrators, and new team members onboarding into the backend system.

----

-Let me know if you'd like this exported to a `.md` file or integrated into Swagger/OpenAPI or internal Confluence docs.